 Elementary 8:30 am, PVMS 7:25 am, and MHS 7:30 am.

 Starting 9/3/2014 and every Wednesday following, students will be released one hour early.
 Unless noted otherwise, the school day will end at the following times: PVMS 1:31 p.m., MHS 1:45 p.m. and Elementary 2:30 p.m.

 Enrollment for New Students

 New students should be enrolled at the district office.
-See Forms> Enrollment section in the Parent/Student menu.
+Please visit the Parents/Forms/Registration-Enrollment section of our district website.

 Open Enrollment for the Mukwonago Area School District will be held from February 3, 2014 through April 30, 2014.
 Students in 5 year old kindergarten to grade 12 may apply to participate in open enrollment.
 To apply go to http://dpi.wi.gov/sms/psctoc.html .
 You may fill out and submit the application on-line.
 For the 2014-2015 school year, parents must apply no earlier than midnight on Feb.
 3 and no later than 4:00 p.m. on April 30, 2014.
 If you do not have access to a computer, please contact Laura Stroika at the Mukwonago Area School District (262) 363-6300 x-24101.

 MOVING MUKWONAGO FORWARD

 Our district encourages you to learn more about our educational opportunities.
 Peruse our website, give us a call, or visit any of our eight high-performing schools.Learn more